- General System Administrator

 - CNMARC Bibliographic

-Normalization Correct the data usingThe normalization rules file.
+Normalization Correct the data usingThe normalization processes.
 For more information, see Working with Normalization Processes.In addition to the normalization process selected for this parameter, the Alma import process automatically uses the MARC 21 Bib Initial Normalization rule.
 Validation Check the data using The method to handle invalid data as it is being imported.
-For more information, see Working with Validation Exception Profiles.For import profiles, Ex Libris recommends using the MarcXML Bib Import validation exception profile.
+For more information, see Working with Validation Exception Profiles.For integration profiles, Ex Libris recommends using the MarcXML Bib Import validation exception profile.
 Merge Serial match method The serial match method.
 For a detailed description and examples of some of these methods, see Match Methods – Explanations and Examples.
 Non-serial match method The non-serial match method.
 For a detailed description and examples of some of these methods, see Match Methods – Explanations and Examples .
 Merge method How to merge the external record into the one already existing in Alma.Select from one of the following merge methods predefined by Ex Libris:

 - Replace 245 and 035 OCLC if exist – Replaces all MARC fields in the Alma record with fields from the external records, except for fields 001, 245, and 035 (whose “a” subfields contain OCoLC or where the first indicator is 9 and the second indicator is #).
 Any 001, 245, or 035 fields in the Alma record are left in place, and any 245 or 035 fields in the external record are added to them.